cameroncooke/dotfiles/README.md

 awesome, you might want to [read Zach Holman's post on the subject](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).

+## Apple Silicon

+For Apple Silicon based macs you can use the experimental `apple-silicon` branch which runs installers using the `arch -x86_64` prefix which ensures they run under Rosetta 2 to avoid compatability problems until full support for Apple's new chips is widely available.

 ## Topical

 Everything's built around topic areas.
 If you're adding a new area to your